Information Disclosure and Promotion Policy Design for Platforms: Model

 \section{Model}

 In this section, we introduce a stylized model of the dynamic interactions between a seller and a platform.
-We start by providing an overview of the model, followed by a detailed description of each model component.
-A few modeling assumptions and extensions are discussed in \S\ref{sec:model-discussion}.
+We start by providing an overview of the model, followed by a detailed description of each of its components.
+We discuss our modeling assumptions and some extensions in \S\ref{sec:model-discussion}.

-\textbf{Overview of Incentives.} We study how a platform, which facilitates trade between sellers and consumers, should design a joint promotion and information sharing policy to maximize consumer surplus.
-Consumers arrive to the platform sequentially, and upon arrival, each arriving consumer sees a promoted product; depending on her type, she may consider additional products as well.
+\textbf{Overview of Incentives.} We study how a platform, which facilitates trade between sellers and consumers, should design a joint promotion and information disclosure policy to maximize consumer surplus by leveraging information asymmetry about the value of promotion.
+In our model, consumers arrive to the platform sequentially.
+Upon arrival, each consumer observes a promoted product and, depending on her type, may consider additional products as well.
+We interpret a consumer's type as her willingness to spend time browsing for products in the platform.
 For simplicity, we assume that each consumer is either \textit{impatient} or \textit{patient}.
-Impatient consumers only consider the promoted product whereas patient consumers consider all available products.
-Upon arrival, the consumer observes her (potentially idiosyncratic) value for each product in her consideration set and makes a purchase decision.

-By selecting which product to promote, the policy directly affects impatient consumers' choices, which impacts their surplus and the seller's revenue.
-Moreover, the promotion policy can also influence the seller's pricing decisions: as impatient consumers only consider to purchase from the seller if it is promoted, a policy that promotes low-priced products incentivizes the seller to set low prices in order to further increase sales.
+Impatient consumers spend little time searching and only consider the promoted product whereas patient consumers spend enough time to consider all available products.\footnote{{This is not to be confused with other works that use this terminology to distinguish customers that are willing to wait to buy a product in the future for a lower price (e.g., \citealt{su2007intertemporal}, \citealt{cachon2009purchasing}, \citealt{besbes2015intertemporal}).}} Each arriving consumer observes the product(s) in her consideration set and makes a purchase decision according to an underlying demand model.
+By selecting which product to promote, the policy directly affects the {consideration sets of impatient consumers (and thus their choices)}, which impacts their surplus and the seller's revenue.
+Moreover, the promotion policy can also influence the seller's pricing decisions: as impatient consumers only consider purchasing from the seller if he is promoted, a policy that promotes low-priced products {may incentivize} the seller to set low prices to increase sales.